facial-emotion-recognition-service/.github/profile/README.md

 - used image segmentation libraries to isolate faces in _any_ image so we can perform the abovementioned classification task on each face
 - made a web UI to expose the above functionalities in a user-friendly interface

+You can access the deployed version of the project and try it out [here](https://hfer-farid-nathan.streamlit.app/).

 ## 2. Project Structure
 We have the following repos in this project.
 Please check each repo's README for further details.
 - [hfer](https://github.com/facial-emotion-recognition-service/hfer) for the back end